unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 ### Names

-The _name_ token is used for variable names (prefixed with `$`), as well as function and option names.
+The _name_ token is used for variable names (prefixed with `$`), function names (prefixed with `@`) as well as option names.
 A name cannot start with an ASCII digit and certain basic combining characters.
 Otherwise, the set of characters allowed in names is large.

 The _nmtoken_ token doesn't have _name_'s restriction on the first character and is used as variant keys and option values.